aurorascharff/next15-filterlist/STEPS.md

 ## Turn on staleTimes in next.config.js

 - Enable more caching.
 - Every time we click a tab, filter, or search, we are rerunning the page.tsx table on the server, with the data fetch.
 We can resuse this, my data doesnt need to be that fresh.
-In the future, we will be able to use the new "use cache" directive in Next.js for more granular control, but it's not ready yet.
 - Enable staleTimes in next.config.js.
 This will cache the rsc payload on the client for the route page.tsx, the table.
 Refresh page.
 - Show the result.
 Click the same twice.
 Now we dont have to regenerate the server component every time.